jermspeaks/christmas-adventure/sections/section-12.md

 "The Frostwood Forest," Lumina said quietly, their voice barely above a whisper.
 "We're getting close.
 Can you feel it?
 The magic is thinner here.
 Like someone's been draining it away."

 You could feel it.
 The world around you felt less alive, less magical.
-Even the Memory Keeper in your hands seemed to dim slightly, its light struggling against the emptiness.
+Even the Keepsake Keeper in your hands seemed to dim slightly, its light struggling against the emptiness.

 In the distance, you could see the edge of the forest—tall, dark trees with branches heavy with snow that didn't sparkle at all.
 The forest looked ancient and foreboding, and you had the distinct feeling that it didn't want visitors.